fernando-acosta/QualityTools/README.md

 # QualityTools
  Quality tools is a framework for statistical process control using python.
-You will find a modlular repository that will help you for your analysis in taks like: calculating control limits and visualizing a process across time to ensure that your process is under control.
+You will find a modlular repository that will help you for your analysis in tasks like: calculating control limits and visualizing a process across time to ensure that your process is under control.

  ## What can you do?